lunamidori5/Midori-AI-Website/content/about-us/carly-api.md

 **Image Processing and Mood Representation:**

 * Carly utilizes 128 x 128 x 6 images per chunk of text for image processing.
+* Carly is able to utilize these images later in a stream of memorys (up to a max of 500k memorys as of 4/22/25) for a memory system.
 * Her mood is represented by a 1024 x 1024 x 8 image that is overlaid on user messages.
 * The users profile is loaded the same way as a 1024 x 1024 x 64 image that is overlaid on user messages.